harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/alignment-metrics.md

 sidebar_position: 20
 ---

 Use alignment metrics to analyze how engineering teams invest their efforts and align with business needs and strategic initiatives.

-Alignment metrics widgets help you:
+These metrics help you:

 * Pinpoint wasteful unplanned work, maximize engineering ROI, and reduce waste.
 * Measure PM-Engineering collaboration, eliminate back and forth, and endeavor to _build it right the first time_.